npolar/api.npolar.no/external/cls.fr/arctic-fox/README.md

 Steps 1-6 occur client side, steps 7-9 occur in the Ruby model [Tracking](https://github.com/npolar/api.npolar.no/blob/master/lib/tracking.rb)#before_save, and step 10 occurs in Elasticsearch.

 Step 7.
-Platform deployment metadata
+A. Platform deployment metadata
 The harvested data from CLS is merged with [platform metadata](https://github.com/npolar/api.npolar.no/wiki/Tracking-Deployment-API).

 Pay special attention to the ```deployed``` time: Only messages with timestamp after deployed are marked with ```individual```, ```species```, and ```object``` information from the deployment API.